-One of my favourite London bloggers, The Fat Gay Vegan, recently posted about discovering a range of vegan dishes on the menu at Le Pain Quotidien.
-With branches based all over Europe, it wasn’t long before I found an excuse to try them out for myself, and I went with a mixed bag of mates to really test the appeal.
+With branches based all over Europe and the ability to cater to almost every dietary requirement going, it wasn’t long before I found an excuse to try Le Pain Quotodien for myself, and I went with a mixed bag of mates to really test the appeal.

 ‘Le Pain Quotidien’ translates as ‘The Daily Bread’, and this is a good insight in to the atmosphere that this restaurant chain are trying to create.
 Their menu is centred around their fresh artisan breads and pastries, and the interior design is big on long, communal tables and rustic farmhouse touches.
 It’s all meant to encourage a laid, back, ‘family dinner’ sort of vibe and it’s a formula that has clearly resonated with Londoners: every branch I’ve visited has been packed out.